 Keep these restrictions in mind:

 - You must enable uniform bucket-level access on a bucket before adding conditions at the bucket level.
-Although conditions are allowed at the project level, you should migrate all buckets in the project to uniform bucket-level access to prevent Cloud Storage ACLs from overriding project-level Cloud IAM conditions.
-You can also set an organization policy to enable uniform bucket-level access for all new buckets in your project.
+Although conditions are allowed at the project level, you should migrate all buckets in the project to uniform bucket-level access to prevent Cloud Storage ACLs from overriding project-level IAM conditions.
+You can apply a uniform bucket-level access constraint to enable uniform bucket-level access for all new buckets in your project.

 gsutil iam chcommand does not work with policies that contain conditions.
 To modify a policy that has conditions, use

 gsutil iam getto retrieve the policy for the relevant bucket, edit it locally, and then use

 gsutil iam setto re-apply it to the bucket.

 - gsutil must be at version 4.38 or higher to use conditions.

 - When using the JSON API to call